-It’s safe to say that School of Drama alumnus Wesley Taylor '08 likes to stay busy.
+It’s safe to say that School of Drama alumnus Wesley Taylor (B.F.A.
+'08) likes to stay busy.
 His Broadway credits include the original casts of “SpongeBob SquarePants,” “The Addams Family” and “Rock of Ages.”
-He has co-created and acted in three different web series.
-In between projects, he writes and develops new content.
-He has also returned to UNCSA as a guest artist, both in-person to work with current students and virtually, talking with admitted students alongside his fiancé and fellow alumnus Isaac Powell.
+He has co-created numerous web series and feature films.
+He has even returned to UNCSA as a guest artist, both in person to work with current students and virtually, to talk with admitted students.

-We caught up with Taylor to learn more about his time at UNCSA and to discuss how he’s continuing to create art during a global pandemic.
+We caught up with Taylor to learn more about his time at UNCSA and discuss how the newest chapters of his career.

 The only way I know how to open up a script and dive in, or start preparing for a role at all, is from what I learned at school.Wesley Taylor

 I knew of the school's reputation.
 I went to a performing arts high school in Florida, and we took a college tour visiting places like NCSA, Juilliard, NYU, etc. When we toured the campus, I just fell in love.
-I knew I needed a conservatory-style program, but couldn't go to school in NYC or Chicago or even LA...
+I knew I needed a conservatory-style program, but I couldn't attend school in NYC, Chicago, or even LA...
 I know myself.
-I would've gotten distracted or auditioned for things and probably wouldn't have finished the four years.
+I would've gotten distracted or auditioned for things and probably would have needed more time to finish the four years.
 In the middle of the woods felt like a good place to stay focused.

 Sometimes it's hard to see the forest through the trees, to trust and have patience.
 I've always been result-oriented and ambitious, so this was a hard one for me.
 Sometimes the training can feel infuriating, and the ego required to be a confident actor who's comfortable in their own skin also makes it hard to stay vulnerable and receptive to criticism at all times.
 But challenge yourself to soak it all up as much as you can.